 Van life has become quite popular in the past few years.
-No longer is the stigma of ‘living in a van down by the river’ for the downtrodden, gypsies or vagabonds.
-It’s actually become an incredible way of nomadic life and minimalism.
+No longer is the stigma of ‘living in a van down by the river’ for just the downtrodden, gypsies or vagabonds.
+It’s also become a way of mixing nomadic life with the minimalist lifestyle.
 So, if you’re thinking of trying the van life yourself, you’ll want to read how to prepare and downsize for van life or tiny living.

 But is that real van life?
 Is it really that glamorous and sexy?
 Is van life all that’s portrayed on Instagram?
 Well?